EngFlow/example/buck2/golang/README.md

 In the `platforms` cell we specify:
 * The platform used for remote execution in this project `root//platforms:remote_platform`, which includes the definition of the Docker image used for remote execution, and that defines constraints for targets to run in the remote execution environment.
 This platform provides an `ExecutionPlatformRegistrationInfo`.
 * The action keys `root//platforms:remote_execution_action_keys`, which provides a default `BuildModeInfo` that is needed for RE of tests to function properly.
 * The platform `image` configured in `platforms/defs.bzl`, notably, uses a different image than other Buck2 samples in this repo.
 Specifically, it uses a public AWS image that has `go` preinstalled.
 This is because, unlike Bazel go rules, Buck2 go rules do not include a hermetic go binary.
+Image details can be found in https://gallery.ecr.aws/docker/library/golang. he Dockerfile can be found in https://github.com/docker-library/golang/blob/master/1.23/bookworm/Dockerfile.

 In the `toolchains` cell we specify: